BiodataAnalysisGroup/IMGGE-WES-WGS-data-analysis-workshop/README.md

 # Serbia-WES-WGS-data-analysis
 Training material for the WES/WGS data analysis course

-# Installation notes for WSL2 and miniconda
+# Installation notes for WSL2 and Docker Desktop

 To install the computational environment required for the execution of the present tutorial, follow the instructions of the [cwltool installation tutorial](https://github.com/common-workflow-language/cwltool), specifically the section on **MS Windows users**.
 There you will find detailed instructions on how to activate and install: